yining1023/machine-learning-for-the-web/image-generation/README.md

 ## Objectives

-- What is foundation model
+- What is GAN model
 - What is diffusion model
 - Become familiar with Runway and understand how to run new models/tools in the browser.
 - Explore DALL-E 2 image generation tool